FAQ

 Is it scary?

 This is NOT a haunted house.
 There are no jump scares or gore.
-However, the space is dark and creepy, and the narrative always ends in your fantastical death.
-There is humor and dread in equal parts.
+However, the space is dark, and the narratives always end in a comedic death.

 Are there any live actors?